Naima accepts instructions in all areas of Chambers’ work.

 As a staunch opponent of the death penalty Naima successfully acted as sole counsel in an appeal in the High Court in the case of State v Farman in which a sentence of death was commuted to one of life imprisonment.
 She collaborated with Justice Project Pakistan for the production of a training manual for the judiciary of Pakistan on the rights of mentally ill defendants in capital cases under domestic and international law.

-Naima also has a strong interest in international law and has assisted in extensive research on the rights of human rights defenders in the Americas for the former UN Special Representative of the Secretary General on Human Rights Defenders.
+Naima also has a strong interest in public international law and has assisted in extensive research on the rights of human rights defenders in the Americas for the former UN Special Representative of the Secretary General on Human Rights Defenders.